ewradcliffe/Heritage-Housing/README.md

 Note that the kernel says Python 3.8.18 as it inherits from the workspace so it will be Python-3.8.18 as installed by our template.
 To confirm this you can use `! python --version` in a notebook code cell.

-### Heroku

-* The App live link is: <https://heritage-house-9fb9b02e459c.herokuapp.com/>
-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
-2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.

-## Cloud IDE Reminders

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
-2. Scroll down to the *API Key* and click *Reveal*
-3. Copy the key
-4. In your Cloud IDE, from the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you so do not share it.
-If you accidentally make it public then you can create a new one with *Regenerate API Key*.

 ## Main Data Analysis and Machine Learning Libraries